Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 ## Where to start
 - Find out which FHIR resources need to be communicated about.
 Application dependent.
-- Is there FHIR model library in my programming language?
+- Is there a FHIR model library in my programming language?

 ## Connector responsibilities
-A Koppeltaal connector is a library to be used by an application written in particular programming language.
+A Koppeltaal connector is a library to be used by an application written in a particular programming language.
 It communicates directly with the Koppeltaal Server REST interface, while exposing a simple API to the application, exchanging custom objects.
 Koppeltaal specific complexity should be handled by the connector - e.g., composing a message that conforms to Koppeltaal ontology.

 _Note_: The Koppeltaal server supports both JSON and XML.